Ezekiel Elliott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Against the Eagles, Elliott has averaged 98.2 rushing yards per game over his nine career matchups, 38.7 more yards than his over/under in Saturday's game.
+- Elliott averaged 98.2 rushing yards per game over his nine career matchups against the Eagles, 41.7 more yards than his over/under in Saturday's game.

-- Elliott has had a rushing touchdown in three games versus the Eagles, and had multiple TDs in one of those games.
+- Elliott, in nine matchups against the Eagles, has run for a TD three times (including multiple scores in one game).

-- Allowing 103.9 rushing yards per game, the Eagles have the seventh-ranked run defense in the NFL.
+- Elliott will go up against a Eagles squad that allows 103.9 rushing yards per game and is the NFL's seventh-ranked rush defense.

 Recent Performances

-- Last week against the Cardinals, Elliott picked up 16 yards on nine carries.

-- He tacked on one reception for 14 yards in the passing game.

-- Over his last three outings, Elliott has rushed for 105 yards on 34 carries (35.0 ypg), with two touchdowns.
+- Over his last three outings, Elliott has run for 105 yards on 34 carries (35.0 ypg), with two touchdowns.

-- He also has five catches for 39 yards (13.0 per game) and one touchdown.
+- He's also caught five passes for 39 yards (13.0 per game) and one touchdown.

 Elliott's Dallas Teammates